stablekernel/aqueduct/_posts/2016-06-21-model-relationships-and-joins.md

 }
 ```

 Yeah, that was it.
-The SQL that gets built for this `Query` will join on the underlying `_Answer` table.
+The SQL that gets built for this `Query<T>` will join on the underlying `_Answer` table.
 Therefore, each `answer` property of every `Question` returned will have a valid `Answer` instance from the database.
 Managed objects also know how to serialize their relationship properties, so you'll get the following JSON when fetching a question that has been joined with its answer:

 ```json
 {